pddpauw/BirdPi/README.md

 # Intro

-**this repository is a copy of: https://github.com/mcguirepr89/BirdNET-Pi/**  and is updated for installation on Raspberry 5 (Bookworm) and additional updates as described below. please use this original repo for install instructions etc...
+**this repository is a copy of: https://github.com/mcguirepr89/BirdNET-Pi/**  and is updated for installation on Raspberry 5 (Bookworm) and has some additional updates as described below. please use this original repo for install instructions etc...
 All is very wel described there.

 > [!CAUTION]